 - Abstracts should not exceed 250 words (not including title, authors, department).

 - The abstract should clearly state the argument, summarize the evidence that supports the argument, and describe the significance of the work.
-(Note: Science students should make certain that the abstracts describe the background, purpose, and major outcomes of the project undertaken).

 - The faculty member under whose supervision the work was produced should be listed as an author.